-Use these Spider Mite control tips on your garden and
+Use these Spider Mite control tips for your garden and

 keep your flowers and shrubs beautiful.

-Spider Mites are very small spiders that are very
+What are they?
+They are microscopic spiders that are very

 difficult to see without a magnifying glass.